Home » Identity » Page 2

 Of People and Identities

-Memory Suitcase: One Rosary, Two Memories
+Memory Suitcase: one Rosary, two Memories

 Gregor from germany describes a rosary that became a symbol of an emancipated woman before it developed into a symbol of eternal family love.